-Yet another Q&A, because it’s fun.
-In our last post you saw that microorganisms in your digestive tracts are a big part of your life.
-Much of the bacteria in your intestines for example live in symbiosis with you, which can affect many aspects of your life.
-If you missed it you can have a look at it here.
-This time, we want to know, what controls the microbiome?
+Yet another Q&A because it’s fun.
+In our last post, you saw that microorganisms in your digestive tract are a big part of your life.
+Much of the bacteria in your intestines, for example, live in symbiosis with you, which can affect many aspects of your life.
+If you missed it, you could have a look at it here.
+This time, we want to know what controls the microbiome

-Seems like the gut bacteria are responsible for everything nowadays.
-Your exercise results, mental health, illnesses and hunger, all can apparently be traced back to your microbiome.
+Seems like gut bacteria are responsible for everything nowadays.
+Your exercise results, mental health, illnesses, and hunger can be traced back to your microbiome.
 Don’t be surprised if it in the future will serve to explain the financial situation in Greece.

 How important is it to understand the microbiome?

-With that in mind, it’s important to realise that the microbiome research field is relatively young.
+With that in mind, it’s important to realize that the microbiome research field is relatively young.
 Much of our knowledge is still at a premature stage.
-For example, although we can associate bacterial composition with health conditions, diseases or fitness levels, it’s not always clear if it’s a direct or a correlational effect.
-To make it even more confusing, it sometimes is hard to pinpoint whether the gut bacteria alters your physiology and overall health or whether it’s the other way around.
+For example, although we can associate bacterial composition with health conditions, diseases, or fitness levels, it’s not always clear if it’s a direct or correlational effect.
+To make it even more confusing, it is sometimes hard to pinpoint whether the gut bacteria alters your physiology and overall health or the other way around.

-This is not me trying to bash on the microbiome field.
+This is not me trying to bash the microbiome field.
 I would never do that.
-I love it and I love where it’s going!
-Still, they are important complications to mention and we also need to realise that everything has limitations.
-Just like CRISPR-Cas9 biotechnology appeared as a Messiah to finally exposed possible weaknesses, the microbiome seems to be wearing a similar piece of cloth.
-The problem is that it can be tempting to explain everything by saying “it’s the microbiome, bro”.
-Other physiological factors didn’t just cease to exist just because we happened to discover and emphasised the importance of the gut microbiome.
+I love it, and I love where it’s going!
+Still, they are important complications to mention, and we also need to realize that everything has limitations.
+Just like CRISPR-Cas9 biotechnology appeared as a Messiah to finally expose possible weaknesses, the microbiome seems to be wearing a similar piece of cloth.
+The problem is that it can be tempting to explain everything by saying, “it’s the microbiome, bro”.
+Other physiological factors didn’t just cease to exist just because we happened to discover and emphasize the importance of the gut microbiome.

 Nevertheless, it has a fundamental effect on your body and health.
 So, it’s important to ultimately understand the true roles of the gut microbiome, how they come to be and how we can use it to our advantage.